 By law all District buildings are smoke-free.
-All uses of tobacco and tobacco products, including smokeless tobacco, electronic cigarettes and associated paraphernalia are prohibited in all Shelby County Schools' buildings and in all vehicles that are owned, leased or operated by the district.
+All uses of tobacco and tobacco products, including smokeless tobacco, electronic cigarettes and associated paraphernalia are prohibited in all Memphis-Shelby County Schools' buildings, seating areas and restrooms during sporting events, and in all vehicles that are owned, leased or operated by the district.
+The smoke-free policy covers all indoor spaces and within twenty-five (25) feet of the building.